-- Receive and review applications received from those seeking employment with DeSoto County.
+- a.
+Receive and review applications received from those seeking employment with DeSoto County.
 Applications may be received via e-mail, fax, or hand delivery. - b.
 Screen job applicants for DeSoto County Human Resources Department.
 Screening criteria will be based on job order qualifications. - c.
 Provide interested walk-in job seekers with paper applications and instructions to apply for DeSoto County employment opportunities. - d.
 Refer all questions from applicants/job seekers, concerning clarification regarding qualifications listed on job order and/or job descriptions, to DeSoto County Human Resources Department when needed. - e.
-Send all applications in batch form to DeSoto Human Resources Department no later than three days after the closing date of the job order. - i) Applications will be separated into three categories- qualified, not qualified, consider subjective review. - f.
+Send all applications in batch form to DeSoto Human Resources Department no later than three days after the closing date of the job order. i) Applications will be separated into three categories- qualified, not qualified, i) Applications will be separated into three categories- qualified, not quali consider subjective review.

+- f.
 Advise the applicant/job seeker if he/she meets or does not meet qualifications, or if his/her application will be submitted in the "consider subjective review" category. - g.
 Provide EFM training to DeSoto County Human Resources staff. - h.
 Assist applicant with EFM registration. - i.
 Refer qualified applicants to the posted job orders.